 Who has to take the Mid-term Evaluation?

 Anyone progressing through KIIP from Stage 4 to Stage 5 must pass the Mid-term Evaluation.
 The one exception is the Pre-Evaluation 85+ bypass path: if you scored 85 or above on the Pre-Evaluation within the past two years, you can sit the Comprehensive Evaluation directly without going through Stage 4, Stage 5, or the Mid-term Evaluation.
+Note that this path meets the permanent residency basic-competency requirement but does not count as completing the KIIP program.

 Can I skip the Mid-term Evaluation by using a TOPIK score?